 Timely reporting and case documentation in an electronic database management system

-Reviewing Hospital or Clinic records.
+Reviewing hospital or clinic records.

-Documenting initial family assessments using assessment tools as indicated.
+Document initial family assessments using assessment tools as indicated.

 Performs other related duties as assigned.

-Preferred Qualifications: Knowledge of infant and child development.
+Preferred Qualifications: Bilingual Spanish Knowledge of infant and child development.
 Strong listening skills.
 Ability to identify family strengths and foster self-sufficiency and independence in families.
 Ability to observe and report accurately on the functioning of individuals and families.
 Ability to establish trusting relationships and work effectively with mothers, fathers, and extended family.
 Successful parenting and/or child care experience.
 Ability to handle stressful situations.
 Emotionally mature and capable of exercising judgment.
 Respect for and sensitivity to the needs and rights of others, including those with differing cultural, racial, sexual, or ethnic identities.